AJeschor/indeed-webscraper/README.md

     - **Documentation and Comments:** When pushing code changes, ensure proper documentation through docstrings.
 Additionally, adding comments to your code helps explain its functionality, making it easier for others to understand and review your contribution.

-By adhering to these guidelines and actively contributing to InfoExtractor, you play a vital role in improving the package for both current and future users.
+By adhering to these guidelines and actively contributing to indeed-webscraper, you play a vital role in improving the package for both current and future users.
 Your contributions are greatly appreciated and help drive the success of the project.